CDOT-CV/RSU_Management/README.md

 In order to properly leverage the GCP's features, the user must verify that their GCP admin has granted the user's GCP Client both Storage and Pub/Sub Admin privileges.
 Additionally, it may be helpful to grant these privileges on a user account-basis.

-The user must also retrieve the JSON credentials for the service account used from their GCP administrator.
+If the user runs the script on a local machine, they must also retrieve the JSON credentials for the service account used from their GCP administrator.
 The path to this JSON file will be assigned to the "GOOGLE_APPLICATION_CREDENTIALS" environment variable, as shown in the def main() function of the data_manager/source_code/main.py script.

+If the user refactors the script to leverage Google Cloud Functions, including these credentials in the script itself are likely not necessary.

 ## How to Run